← Back to all posts

 You might read the above and think it only applies to places like St. Thomas.
 I don't think that's true.

-Every industry has a version of the small town.
-Real estate brokers have their regional board.
-Contractors have their suppliers and their site-visit chain.
-Accountants have the two or three lawyers and bankers who refer them.
-Even in big cities, the real distribution for a service business is a network of maybe fifty people who trust you enough to hand you their clients.
-That network is your moat.
+Every job has its small town.
+Real estate brokers have a regional board.
+Contractors have suppliers and a site-visit chain.
+Accountants have two or three lawyers and bankers who send them work.
+Big cities are the same.
+A service business runs on maybe fifty people.
+They trust you with their clients.
+That group is your moat.
 AI does not get you in.
-It might help you serve the network better once you are in.
+It might help you serve them better once you are in.

 Warm charcoal map sketch of a small Ontario town with amber light threads connecting a chamber of commerce building to a community centre and local storefront while a massive faint purple AI factory in the upper corner has no threads reaching the town